The Best Tips for Buying Meat in Bulk to Save Money

 Instead of boneless skinless chicken breasts, buy whole chickens.
 Rather than the best burger, get something with a higher fat content and rinse the fat from it after cooking.
 (You can return it to the heat after rinsing to keep it tasting great.)
 Or buy a cheaper cut of beef and grind your own burger at home.

 You can make those cheaper cuts of meat more edible by marinating them over night before grilling or cooking them.
 A crock pot will often make even tougher cuts fall apart.

-Then begin to stock up on better cuts of meat as they hit their best sale prices.
+Then, stock up on better cuts of meat as they hit their best sale prices.
 I don’t like to pay more than $2 per pound for meat.
-That’s tough to find in my area, but it’s doable if you shop carefully.
+That’s tough to find, but it’s doable if you shop carefully.

 You might find that your best price is double or triple my cost.
 Once you learn what your best price point will be, you can become a better shopper.

 Are you willing to be a little more adventurous?
 Try thinking outside the box (store) and consider these alternatives.

 If you’d like to buy in bulk but don’t have the money to buy from a packing plant, a happy medium might be Zaycon Fresh.
 With this company, you purchase bulk meats at a price that nearly always beats your grocery store.
 Check their website to see what packages they are offering in your area now.

 With Zaycon, you can get boneless skinless chicken breast for just $1.89!
 That beats my $2 per pound requirement.

 If you want the deliciousness of a farm raised animal but don’t want to actually do the raising part, you can try a meat packing plant.
 Do a search to find one in your area.

 You may find that it’s a drive of an hour or more to get to the plant, but the savings on buying your meat in bulk will make the trip worthwhile.
 And when you purchase in bulk, it’s not a trip you’ll have to make often.